spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/02-architecture.md

 # MAAS Bare-Metal Kubernetes Architecture

 Canonical MAAS is an open-source tool that lets you discover, commission, deploy and re-deploy operating systems to physical servers.
 The following are some architectural highlights of bare-metal Kubernetes clusters that Palette deploys using Canonical MAAS.
-Refer to the [Deploy with Private Cloud Gateway (PCG) and System Private Gateway](#deploy-with-private-cloud-gateway-pcg-and-system-private-gateway) to learn more about PCG deployment.
+Refer to the PCG deployment options section below to learn more about PCG deployment.

 <br />